 The earned income tax credit, or EITC, is available to taxpayers with low to moderate income.
 It was created in 1975 to help offset the heavy burden of Social Security taxes and act as an incentive for low-income taxpayers to continue working.
-You can claim this valuable tax credit if you meet the legal requirements, which are administered by the Internal Revenue Service.

 About the EITC